GPTInfused/python-ping-logger/README.md

 Ensure you have Python installed.

 1. Clone the repository `git clone https://github.com/GPTInfused/python-ping-logger.git`
+2. Configure:
+   - Copy the `config.tempalte.py` as `config.py` file (`cp config.template.py config.py`)
-2. Configure: Edit the `config.py` file to set your target host and other configurations
+   - Edit the `config.py` file to set your target host and other configurations
-3. Run the Script: `python3 ping_logger.py`
+4. Run the Script: `python3 ping_logger.py`

 ## Configuration